 Deep, intentional listening is more important than ever these days.
-So your Library is starting an ongoing series called Community Conversations to give you a chance to listen to and learn about others (and let others get to know you!) in a nonjudgmental space.
+That’s why your Library hosts an ongoing series called Community Conversations, to give you a chance to listen to and learn about others (and let others get to know you!) in a nonjudgmental space.

 Community Conversations are facilitated and structured listening circles for people who want to learn and practice their listening skills.
-Our first conversation is at the Library on Saturday, October 16 from 2-4 p.m.
+Our next conversation is at the Library on Saturday, December 4 from 2-4 p.m.

-JCPL Librarian Lisa Williams will facilitate the conversations to make sure the format is followed.
+JCPL Librarian Lisa Williams will facilitate the conversation to make sure the listening circle format is followed.

-Listening circles are meant to be active, engaged conversations that elicit honesty and vulnerability in a safe space.
+Listening circles are active, engaged conversations that elicit honesty and vulnerability in a safe space.
 They aren’t therapy or study groups, or a space to debate or educate others.

 Lisa believes these types of conversations are essential, because deep listening builds empathy, compassion, and kindness toward others.
 “Listening with the intention of openness is a skill you have to strengthen with practice,” she says.
 “By the same token, lack of practice makes it atrophy.”